DirkR/capturadio/README.md

 * The command line interface has been changed completely.
   The former arguments do not work anymore.
 See `recorder.py help show capture` for details.
+* The configuration file can be placed on different locations:

+    * ./capturadiorc (in the current directory)
+    * ~/.capturadio/capturadiorc
+    * ~/.capturadiorc'
+    * /etc/capturadiorc

+If no configuration file can be found, then a new will be created at `~/.capturadio/capturadiorc`.

 #### Version 0.7 -- 2012-02-14